diazwatson/github-for-developers-2016-04/README.md

 #### About Rebase

 - The rebase command enables you to modify your commit history in a variety of ways.
-- For today's class, we'll be using interactive rebase: git rebase --interactive, or git rebase -i for short.
+- For today's class, we'll be using interactive rebase: `git rebase --interactive`, or `git rebase -i` for short.
 - Because changing your commit history can make things difficult for everyone else using the repository, it's considered bad practice to rebase commits you've already pushed to a repository.

 #### Get ready to practice Rebase